 Visitors with autism

-Bath Abbey can be very busy at times.
+Bath Abbey can be very busy.
 We recommend visiting at the beginning or end of the day when there are usually fewer visitors.
 The Abbey is normally quietest before 10am and after 4.30pm.
-Please check the opening times section on our website for details of opening times on the day you plan to visit or contact our Visitor Services Team at firstname.lastname@example.org or on 01225 303315.
+Please check the opening times section on our website for details of opening times on the day you plan to visit or contact our Visitor Services Team at [email protected] or by calling 01225 303315.

 If you are having difficulty coping with noise in the Abbey please speak to a member of staff or volunteer who will be able to lend you a pair of ear defenders for your visit.

 There is more information in our accessibility guide and visual story at the top of this page to show you what you will experience when you are visiting Bath Abbey and to help you plan your visit.

 Bath and North East Somerset Council operate a blue badge scheme and recognise permits issued in other countries.
 The nearest accessible parking bays are in York Street or outside the Guildhall.
 Designated accessible parking bays are also available in most city centre car parks.
 The nearest short stay car park is a five-minute walk away at the Podium in Northgate Street, BA1 5AL, or the Southgate car park in St. James Parade, BA1 1TP.